-- T6.1.10 The brake pedal, including pedal face, must be fabricated from steel or aluminium or machined from steel, aluminium or titanium. - T6.1.11 The first 90 % of the brake pedal travel may be used to regenerate brake energy without actuating the hydraulic brake system.
+- T6.1.9 The brake pedal and its mounting must be designed to withstand a force of 2 kN without any failure of the brake system or pedal box.
+This may be tested by pressing the pedal with the maximum force that can be exerted by any official when seated normally. - T6.1.10 The brake pedal, including pedal face, must be fabricated from steel or aluminium or machined from steel, aluminium or titanium. - T6.1.11 The first 90% of the brake pedal travel may be used to regenerate brake energy without actuating the hydraulic brake system.
 The remaining brake pedal travel must directly actuate the hydraulic brake system, but brake energy regeneration may remain active.